VolkanSah/kill-the-chocolate-pudding/README.md

-# Five ways to "kill" your chocolate pudding after a hard working day:
+# Text Game: Five ways to "kill" your chocolate pudding after a hard working day:
 ![This is an image](https://github.com/VolkanSah/kill-the-chocolate-pudding/blob/main/1.jpg)